NjivaAndriamanga/resmobilys/README.md

+# **ResMobiLys: A nextflow pipeline for Resistome and associated Mobilome anaLysis of field and Clinical Eubacteria isolates**

 # INTRODUCTION
 Mobile Genetic Elements (MGEs) are DNA segments capable of moving within or between genomes, facilitating the transfer of genetic material across